dougrenfrew/openbabel/README.md

 Open Babel README version 2.3.0
 -------------------------------

-__NOTE:__ _This vopy of OpenBabel has been modified to produce v2000 mol files with v3000 aromatic bonds rather than the standard Kekulé arrangment of alternating single and double bonds._
+__NOTE:__ _This copy of OpenBabel has been modified to produce v2000 mol files with v3000 aromatic bonds rather than the standard Kekulé arrangment of alternating single and double bonds._

 ---